kenfehling/django-micro-cms-ssg/README.md

 {% endimage %}
 ```

-Any number of sizes can be passed, with the format
+Any number of sizes can be passed, with the format:
 ```
 {% size <w>x<h> <min-width> %}
 ```